How to Make the Best Southern Sweet Tea

 First of all, it is very important that you imagine me saying all this with a southern accent.
 M’kay?

 Let me break down the cost for you.
 Red Diamond Sweet Tea costs about $2.50 per gallon.
 A box of 100 Lipton Tea Bags costs about $3.
 If you use 4 tea bags to make a gallon of tea, that means you will make 25 gallons of tea per box of tea bags.
 That works out to 12¢ per gallon.
 A savings of $2.38 per gallon.
 Even if you work in the cost of sugar and a cute new tea pitcher, it is still cheaper to make your own.

 Now, if great savings does not sway you, what if I said homemade tea tastes better?
-Cause it does.
-And my version is The.
-Best.
-Seriously.
+Because it does.

 You will need:

 - 4 Regular Tea Bags (or 2 Family Size) – any brand (I recommend Lipton – but NOT the cold brew!)

 - 1/2 Cup – 1 Cup of Sugar

 First, bring some water to a boil.
 I use this handy tea kettle that I got at Ikea, but you can boil it in a saucepan or whatever you have on hand.

 Pour boiling water into your tea pitcher.
 Make sure to use a pitcher that is safe to hold hot liquids.
 Don’t use glass!